wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devsecops.md

    Find what permissions you or a team member have, including project-level, collection-level, and object-level…docs.microsoft.com in
    <a target="_blank" href="https://docs.microsoft.com/en-us/azure/devops/organizations/security/view-permissions?view=azure-devops">Quick Start: View permissions for yourself or others - Azure DevOps & TFS</a>

-1. Click on "Organization Settings" at the lower-left corner for the Organizations menu.
+1. Click on "Organization Settings" at the lower-left corner for the Organization's menu.

    <img alt="azure-devops-dashboard-ll-184x208-4860.jpg" width="184" src="https://user-images.githubusercontent.com/300046/56077477-e41d0f80-5d99-11e9-929b-d4310fe1ef06.jpg">